micahdbak/nwhacks2023/README.md

 For Posts and Comments it is in form: `"{type}~{author}~{epoch}"` And for Folders it is in form: `"{type}~{content}~{author}~{epoch}"`, where content means folder's name Later the python brings every string to the form of the Folder with '' (empty string) representing the content of Posts and Comments (since it's not provided)
-If there are no subthreads - returns "failure".
+If there are no sub threads - returns "failure".
 Primarily used to display contents of the Folder or comments to the Post.

  - "view {PATH}" takes the path of a Thread and returns its content as a string.